cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 - From your local machine, start a remote desktop protocol client
    - On Windows: press the Windows key and type "remote desktop".
       - You should see the "Remote Desktop Connection" in the list of programs.
       - Alternatively you simply also type mstsc.exe from the Window run prompt.
    - On Linux: RDP clients such a Remmina or Vinagre are suitable.
    - On macOS: use the Microsoft Remote Desktop from the Mac App Store.

+- In the RDP client, enter the **IPv4 Public IP** of your instance.

-- **IMPORTANT**: Before connecting, set your remote desktop client to use **24-bit for color depth** (Option->Display tab for Windows Remote Desktop).
+- **IMPORTANT**: Before connecting, set your remote desktop client to use **24-bit for color depth**

-- In the RDP client, enter the **public IP address** you see in the **Description** tab, in the lower part of the **AWS Console Management** web page.
+  - On Windows: Click Options, then select the Display tab and set Colors to True Colors (24 bit)

 - Click **Connect**.
 This should bring up a message about connection certificates.

 - Click **Yes** to dismiss the "certificate" window.
-The Remote Desktop Connection window opens with a login prompt..
+The Remote Desktop Connection window opens with a login prompt.

-- **Login** with the following credentials:
+- Login with the following credentials:
    - User: **centos**
    - Password: ******** _(provided at the event)_